+1. Construction or modification of a single-family residence or duplex.
 2. Structural Modification which will not be visible from outside the structure.
-3. Modification of a property which:

-- a.
-The modification constitutes less than 25% of the existing building's main facade; or - b.
-The modification constitutes less than 25% of the building's overall elevations; or - c.
-Building improvements are estimated to cost under \$25,000; or - d.
-Site improvements are estimated to cost under \$10,000
+3. Modification of a property which: - a.
+The modification constitutes less than 25% of the existing building's main façade; or - b.
+The modification constitutes less than 25% of the building's overall elevations; or e.
+Building improvements are estimated to cost under \$25,000; or d.
+Site improvements are estimated to cost under \$10,000.